 To teach current and future generations the history, culture, and traditions of Fredericksburg and Gillespie County for the advancement of knowledge and preservation of our proud heritage.

 In the mid-1840s, Germans looking for a better life were reading and hearing about Texas as a land of limitless opportunity.
 They risked everything to get here.
 They tenaciously faced every obstacle and created a unique German colony in the heart of the Texas Hill Country.

-We are a combination museum and historical site on 3.5 acres on Main Street in downtown Fredericksburg.
-We showcase hundreds of everyday artifacts in 11 buildings, two of which are in their original spot from as early as the 1850s.
-It's a walking tour that takes most folks about an hour.
+The Pioneer Museum grounds is a combination museum and historical site on 3.5 acres on Main Street in downtown Fredericksburg that strives to preserve and tell their story.
+We showcase hundreds of everyday artifacts in 10 buildings, four of which are in their original spot from early Fredericksburg.
+Stroll through the buildings at your own leisurely pace.
+For most people, the tour typically takes about an hour.

-We also have the Vereins Kirche ("Society Church") two blocks away in the middle of the town square, which we call Marktplatz.
+Just two blocks away from the main grounds stands the Vereins Kirche ("Society Church").
+The Vereins Kirche is located in the middle of the town square, which we call Marktplatz.
 This is a replica of the first public building constructed by the pioneers in Fredericksburg.
 The original, built in 1847 served as a combination church, school, and community center for decades.
 A replica was built in 1935, the project that launched the Gillespie County Historical Society.

-The Pioneer Museum and the Vereins Kirche are two sites solely dedicated to preserving and telling the heroic story of our pioneers.
+The Pioneer Museum and the Vereins Kirche are two sites solely dedicated to preserving and telling the heroic story of the pioneers of Fredericksburg.